-Our responsibility is to express an opinion on the supplementary information relating to Capital Adequacy based on our review.
-We conducted our review in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity issued by the New Zealand External Board.
-As the auditor of the Banking Group, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements and plan and perform the review to obtain limited assurance about whether the supplementary information relating to Capital Adequacy information is, in all material respects:
+Our responsibility is to express a conclusion on the interim financial statements (excluding the supplementary information) based on our review.
+We conducted our review in accordance with NZ SRE 2410: Review of Financial Statements Performed by the Independent Auditor of the Entity.
+NZ SRE 2410 requires us to conclude whether anything has come to our attention that causes us to believe that the financial statements are not prepared, in all material respects, in accordance with NZ IAS 34: Interim Financial Reporting.
+As the auditor of the Banking Group, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements.